 “Thank you,” she says shyly.
 Christian comes over to us and examines the ring.

 “Not bad, Kavanaugh,” he says nodding.
-Oh my God.
+Oh, my God.
 The Christian Grey stamp of approval.
 That has to mean something.
 Mia playfully hits him on the arm.
 “Ow!
 What?” he says, feigning injury.

-“It’s perfect, Kavanaugh!”
-She says, before sticking her tongue out at her brother.
+“It’s perfect, Kavanaugh!” she says, before sticking her tongue out at her brother.
 He smiles and pulls me into his arms again.

 “Does it make you feel a little envious?” he whispers in my ear.
 I look over my shoulder at him.
-I know he is anxious for us to move on with our lives and every time he sees someone else take the next step, he starts to feel a little melancholy.
+I know he’s anxious for us to move on with our lives and every time he sees someone else take the next step, he starts to feel a little melancholy.
 I have to admit that I’m starting to feel it a bit, too.
 I put my hand on his cheek.

 “I love you, Butterfly,” he says.

 Moments later, bitter-pill-swallowing Liona comes out of the kitchen with another server following her—a gentleman that I’ve never seen before.
 They’re both carrying trays of champagne.
 Liona walks straight over to Christian who takes two glasses and hands one of them to me.
 She doesn’t linger this time like she usually does, noticing that Christian has me cuddled in his arms.
 Maybe she’s finally getting the hint.
 I certainly hope so.

 “Hey, you started the party without us?”
 I hear a familiar voice from behind me and turn around to see Ray and Mandy coming into the great room through the foyer.